Booklets FAQ

 Curriculum booklets for grades 8 and 11 cover all of the Tennessee-specific topics which the standards require teachers to cover, but which are probably not discussed in nationally published textbook (the Civil War in Tennessee, the lost state of Franklin, the Civil Rights movement in Tennessee, etc.)

 ELA teachers and curriculum coordinators have told us that it is hard to find accurate and interesting stories written on grade level that cover the topics in the social studies standards.
-Therefore, we have created two booklets — Comet Earthquake and Fire Canoe for fourth grade and The King’s Letter, the Captain’s Flag and Other Stories for fifth.
-Neither of these booklets covers all of the social studies standards for those grades, and they aren’t meant to.
-But there are wonderful “history columns for kids” in both of them, with the topics ranging from Betsy Ross (fourth grade) to Elvis Presley (fifth); from the Dred Scott Case (fourth grade) to stories about Tennessee’s World War II Medal of Honor recipients (fifth).
+Therefore, we have created a booklet called Comet Earthquake and Fire Canoe for fourth grade.
+This booklet contains wonderful “history columns for kids,” with the topics ranging from how the death of a boy led to the Boston Massacre to whether Betsy Ross REALLY created the first American flag to how more Americans died in British Prisoner of War “death ships” than in all of the battles of the Revolutionary War COMBINED.

 What do the primary source booklets cover?